asagar60/Udacity-SCND-Programming-a-Real-Self-Driving-Car/README.md

 **Waypoint Updater Node**

-Waypoint Updater Node subscribes to three topics list of waypoints, the vehicle’s current position, and the state of upcoming traffic lights.
-Based on that the node publishes a list of waypoints to follow - each waypoint contains a position on the map and a target velocity
+Waypoint Updater Node subscribes to three topics; list of waypoints, the vehicle’s current position, and the state of the upcoming traffic light.
+Based on that the node publishes a list of waypoints to follow - each waypoint contains a position on the map and a target velocity.

 #### Control Subsystem

-This subsystem takes target trajectory information as input and sends control commands to navigate the vehicle
+This subsystem takes target trajectory information as input and sends control commands to navigate the vehicle.

 **Waypoint Follower Node**

-This node  parses the list of waypoints to follow and publishes proposed linear and angular velocities to the /twist_cmd topic
+This node  parses the list of waypoints to follow and publishes the proposed linear and angular velocities to the /twist_cmd topic

 **Drive By Wire (DBW) Node**

-This node takes target linear and angular velocity and adjust the vehicle’s controls accordingly.
-Specifically, we control 3 things: throttle, steering, brakes.
+This node takes target linear and angular velocity and adjusts the vehicle’s controls variables accordingly (i.e. throttle, steering, brakes).

 ## Testing Instructions